-KIT is conducting a ‘needs assessment’ for the International Federation of Gynecology and Obstetrics (FIGO).
-It covers a multi-country project designed to increase the capacity of national obstetrics and gynecology societies to lead their nations in safe abortion advocacy work.
-The formative research is focused on the views about abortion advocacy in ten nations, taking into account both their national and regional contexts.
+KIT conducted a ‘needs assessment’ for the International Federation of Gynecology and Obstetrics (FIGO).
+It covered a multi-country project designed to increase the capacity of national obstetrics and gynaecology societies to lead their nations in safe abortion advocacy work.
+The formative research focused on the views about abortion advocacy in ten nations, taking into account both their national and regional contexts.

-- Insights on the situation of abortion in each country
+- Insights on the abortion situation in each country

-- Understanding of the capacity and needs of each national obstetrics and gynecology association in relation to safe abortion advocacy
+- An understanding of the capacity and needs of each national obstetrics and gynaecology association in relation to safe abortion advocacy

-- Plans of action for each national obstetrics and gynecology association developed through a collaborative process
+- Plans of action for each national obstetrics and gynaecology association developed through a collaborative process

-- Recommendations on FIGO’s role to strengthen the capacity of the ten national associations as abortions advocates, translated into a comprehensive proposal
+- Recommendations on their role to strengthen the capacity of the ten national associations as abortions advocates, translated into a comprehensive proposal

-- an online survey for members of national societies of obstetrics & gynecology regarding their membership and positions on safe abortion
+- An online survey for members of national societies of obstetrics and gynaecology regarding their membership and positions on safe abortion

-- key interviews with staff members of the National Society of Obstetrics and Gynecology, policy makers and other stakeholders
+- Key interviews with staff members of the National Society of Obstetrics and Gynaecology, policy makers and other stakeholders

-- stakeholder workshops on views & values, the concept of advocacy, and exploring organisational strengths and challenges regarding safe abortion advocacy
+- Stakeholder workshops on views and values, the concept of advocacy, and exploring organisational strengths and challenges regarding safe abortion advocacy

-These activities will lead to the development of 10 country plans of action and a project proposal for an upcoming three year project on safe abortion advocacy.
+These activities led to the development of country plans of action and a project proposal for a three-year project on safe abortion advocacy.